Cleaning Business Challenges: Navigating Through Tough Spots

 Technological investment is tough to pull off and not within the scope of many cleaning firms.
 While the importance of making use of the latest might be very well known, the budget might not allow it.
 In cases, where budget is not a concern, the traditional outlook will jeopardize the process, keeping it stuck in the old loop.

-Apart from acquiring, costs around the integration process will come from maintenance of technological infrastructure and training staff in making its use.
+Apart from subscribing to technologies like field service system or cleaning software, costs around the integration process will come from maintenance of technological infrastructure and training staff in making its use.
 The fear that these factors cause result in resistance to change which hampers technology adoption.
 Even if the top management proposes a transformation blueprint, frontline employees will be reluctant to adopt new systems and require support in transitioning to new ways of working.

 • Seek assistance from a professional technology consultant to extract the potential of IoT, AI, and other technologies.